 The policy is applicable across the entire Msunduzi area of jurisdiction.
 Consequently, land development in any of the Scheme Area is subject to the relevant Scheme definitions and regulations.
-Land development outside the Msunduzi Scheme Area are subject to Schedule 3 of the SPLUMA By-law of 2021.
+Land development outside the Msunduzi Scheme Area is subject to Schedule 3 of the SPLUMA By-law of 2021.

-- "Adequate" when used to describe a standard or manner in which anything required by this policy shall be done, means the standard or manner that, in the opinion of an the registered Town and Regional Planner or "authorised official" is sufficient to safeguard public interest and to achieve the purpose and apply the norms and intent of this policy.
-"Adequately" has a the same meaning; - "Ambient sound level" means the reading on an integrating impulse 'sound level meter taken at a measuring point in the absence of any alleged disturbing noise at the end of a total period of at least 10 minutes after such meter was put into operation in terms of the Noise Control Regulations GR 2544 of 1990 in terms of Section 25 of the Environment Conservation Act No 73, 1989. - "Amenity" means a natural or created feature that enhances a particular property, uses, place or area from the perspective of its aesthetic quality or visual appeal, which may make it more attractive or satisfying or unique. - "Animal" means a creature or living thing, other than human, being able to move of its own accord and in this policy includes birds and poultry. - "Authorised official" means any official of the Municipality who has been authorized by the Municipality, in accordance with the SPLMA Bylaw, to administer, implement, and enforce the provisions of this policy. - "Dwelling" a building, with inter-connected suite of rooms containing a kitchen and the applicable ablutions, used for the living accommodation and housing of one household, together with such outbuildings and subsidiary dwelling units as is ordinarily permitted therewith.
+"Adequate" when used to describe a standard or manner in which anything required by this policy shall be done, means the standard or manner that, in the opinion of the registered Town and Regional Planner or "authorised official" is sufficient to safeguard public interest and to achieve the purpose and apply the norms and intent of this policy.
+"Adequately" has the same meaning.

+"Ambient sound level" means the reading on an integrating impulse ' sound level meter taken at a measuring point in the absence of any alleged disturbing noise at the end of a total period of at least 10 minutes after such meter was put into operation in terms of the Noise Control Regulations GR 2544 of 1990 in terms of Section 25 of the Environment Conservation Act No 73.
+1989.

+"Amenity" means a natural or created feature that enhances a particular property, uses, place or area from the perspective of its aesthetic quality or visual appeal, which may make it more attractive or satisfying or unique.

+"Animal" means a creature or living thing, other than human, being able to move of its own accord and in this policy includes birds and poultry.

+"Authorised official" means any official of the Municipality who has been authorized by the Municipality, in accordance with the SPLUMA Bylaw, to administer, implement, and enforce the provisions of this policy.

+"Dwelling" a building, with inter-connected suite of rooms containing a kitchen and the applicable ablutions, used for the living accommodation and housing of one household, together with such outbuildings and subsidiary dwelling units as is ordinarily permitted therewith.
 Save with the Consent of the Municipality a second kitchen may be permitted.
-Additional dwelling units shall exclude auxiliary units. - "Existing use rights" means any existing building or existing use, which is not in conformity with this Policy or amended Schemes, but for which legal authority was obtained from the Municipality prior to 28 October 2021, being the adoption of the Msunduzi SPLUMA By-law the adoption date of this Tuck Shop Policy and, which continues to be used for the purpose for which it was designed and/or was completed legally and so used after the said adoption date may continue to be so used, subject to compliance with all conditions which may have been imposed by the Municipality in the application process, and provided that: - any alteration or addition or change of use which in the opinion of the Municipality alters the character of an existing building or use of land, shall automatically remove such building or land from the category of building or existing use. - ii. where the free entry uses, written authority or consent of the Municipality have previously been obtained for a specific development, the approval is deemed to be valid, provided that the general and other specific requirements of the scheme for that zone at the time of approval are observed. - iii. any subsequent alterations, additions or extensions to any building or additional uses within the building will be subject to the submission of a new Site Development Plan and a Building Plan that are in accordance with
+Additional dwelling units shall exclude auxiliary units.

+"Existing use rights" means any existing building or existing use, which is not in conformity with this Policy or amended Schemes, but for which legal authority was obtained from the Municipality prior to 28 October 2021, being the adoption of the Msunduzi SPLUMA By-law the adoption date of this Tuck Shop Policy and, which continues to be used for the purpose for which it was designed and/or was completed legally and so used after the said adoption date may continue to be so used, subject to compliance with all conditions which may have been imposed by the Municipality in the application process, and provided that: